steelmananything/steelmananything/_topics/introduction.md

 ### Ironmanning: Making an unreasonable argument reasonable

 ![Ironman](/assets/images/art-744202.jpg "Image by ashkhan2 from Pixabay"){:.floatright}
 For completeness, ironmanning is when someone makes another person's "unreasonable" argument reasonable.
+This is the converse of strawmanning.
 What makes something "unreasonable" on its face is a subjective judgment, so this is not necessarily a fallacy like strawmanning or tinmanning.

 Iron is similar in strength to steel (which is an alloy of iron and carbon or other materials), so ironmanning is meant to convey a strong argument but for an argument that "shouldn't" have been strengthened.
 Whereas strawmanning makes a reasonable argument unreasonable, an ironman makes an unreasonable argument reasonable.